stormalf/go_ibmi/README.md

 This repository is based on all work done by the community in order to make the Go programming language available on IBMi.

 This repo contains a fork of Go 1.24 with modifications merged from [https://github.com/JasonTashtego/go].
 It's a wonderful job done by the community and here it's to have all existing information about all changes that need to be done to have go compiling on IBMi.
 I tested only on IBMi V7R5 with go 1.22.8 and go 1.24.
-And for now even if it compiles fine go and hello world program, something wrong with go dependencies.
-The last issue remaining is about compiling the grafana project that fails for now when downloading dependencies with timeout.
-But curl done from the same IBMi using the same URL works fine.
-Not sure yet what is wrong.
+And for now even if it compiles fine go and hello world program.